stoplightio/spectral/docs/rulesets.md

 - Rulesets
 ---

 Rulesets are a container for collections of rules.
-These rules are essentially calling functions Specvtral, and by taking parameters you can make these functions do whatever you want.
+These rules are essentially calling functions Spectral, and by taking parameters you can make these functions do whatever you want.

 First the rule filters your object (JSON/YAML file) down to a set of target values, and then list what function arguments should be passed in.